 Private Alternative Loan Programs — If a student does not qualify for financial assistance or has exhausted all other financial aid options and has remaining unmet need in the budget, there are private education funding sources available through many well known banks.
 However, these loans are normally higher cost options that require the borrower to be credit-worthy and require a credit-worthy co-signer or repayment while the student is enrolled.
 Check these programs carefully, and be sure you have thoroughly researched all other options before applying for these loans.
 Click through for more information regarding Additional Loan Options and the private loan application process.

 Federal Perkins Loan Program — The Federal Perkins Loan is a low-interest (5 percent) loan made through the Office of Financial Aid to undergraduate students and graduate students who demonstrate financial need.
-Interest is subsidized by the government during in-school, grace and approved deferment periods.
+Interest is subsidized by the government during in-College, grace and approved deferment periods.
 The maximum Federal Perkins Loan students may receive is $5,500 for each year of undergraduate study and $8,000 for each year of graduate study.
 However, the actual loan amount students receive is contingent upon students’ financial need and the availability of funds from the University.
 (Note: due to the federal phase out of this program, Perkins Loans are available only to prior TJU Perkins borrowers.)

 Federal Primary Care Loan Program (medical students only) — The Primary Care Loan (PCL) provides low-interest (i.e., 5%) funding to medical students demonstrating financial need.
 In addition to demonstrating financial need, PCL recipients must agree to work in Primary Care until the loan is repaid.